Thertzlor/Revenant/wiki/Macros/Instance_Macro.md

 ```

-Since they don't have to be able to run, template macros are not checked or linted by revenant meaning they can contain settings or command contents that are technically invalid, allowing for placeholder names or values.
+Since they don't have to be able to run, template macros are not checked or linted by revenant meaning they can contain settings or command list elements that are technically invalid, allowing for placeholder names or values.
 Only the *result* of the resolved Instance is actually processed, and via the [substitute](#substitute) and [update](#update) functions of the Instance Macro the placeholders can be replaced with their final valid values.

 ```lua